propertyapi/frontend-test/README.md

 1. Create a popover component
    1. It should look the same as the following [popover](https://ant.design/components/popover/)
-   2. You may not use antd to build this component or any other popover library
+   2. You may not use antd to build this component or any other library
    3. It shoudl take the following props at a minimum
       1. trigger
       2. title